-Upper school students will not be tutored for academic-related issues for monetary compensation by upper school faculty during the academic year unless an exemption is granted by the department chair and the division principal.
+Upper school students will not be tutored for academic-related issues for monetary compensation by upper school faculty during the academic year, unless an exemption is granted by the department chair and the division head.

 January Interim Week

-The library's collection of books, periodicals, film and databases can be accessed from any computer, or mobile device, on campus or from home via the Pembroke Hill School website.
+The library's collection of books, periodicals, films and databases can be accessed from any computer or mobile device on campus or from home via the Pembroke Hill School website.